RyanJulyan/Flask-BDA/README.md

 # Flask Business Driven App (BDA)
-## A Cross-platform, Multi-tenant, SAAS ready, Rapid Application Development (RAD) tool to assist with building flask python applications.
+## A Cross-platform, Multi-tenant, SAAS-ready, Rapid Application Development (RAD) tool to assist with building flask python applications.
 Helping you build applications fast, right, and for the Future.

 > **Note:** Still under Development

 # Why use Flask-BDA

-> Other solutions such as [Tableau](https://www.tableau.com/), [Power BI](https://powerbi.microsoft.com/en-us/) and [Amazon QuickSight](https://aws.amazon.com/quicksight/), while fantastic tools, focus on reporting but do not let you edit or add data to the platforms when needed, meaning you require additional solutions or software to acheive your business goals
+> Other solutions such as [Tableau](https://www.tableau.com/), [Power BI](https://powerbi.microsoft.com/en-us/) and [Amazon QuickSight](https://aws.amazon.com/quicksight/), while fantastic tools, focus on reporting but do not let you edit or add data to the platforms when needed, meaning you require additional solutions or software to achieve your business goals

-> Solutions like [Excel](https://www.microsoft.com/en-za/microsoft-365/excel) are accessable to everyone and give you all the flexibility you might need, but your data is scattered and does not easily allow for a shared source of truth for your team and clients, it is very easy for excel documents to be out of sync or even shared, opening your company up to a security risk.
+> Solutions like [Excel](https://www.microsoft.com/en-za/microsoft-365/excel) are accessible to everyone and give you all the flexibility you might need, but your data is scattered and does not easily allow for a shared source of truth for your team and clients, it is very easy for excel documents to be out of sync or even shared, opening your company up to a security risk.

-> Flask-BDA helps you by providing you the control to deliver raplid, secure, Full-stack applications 3-5x (3-5 times) faster.
+> Flask-BDA helps you by providing you the control to deliver rapid, secure, Full-stack applications 3-5x (3-5 times) faster.
 With no vendor or environment lock-in, ever.

 > Automatically deal with the tedious aspects that slow down software development
 > * Create & manage all database connections and complex queries.
 > * Application security with user and role-based access control
 > * Automatic audits on every action

-> Flask-BDA is a [low-code platform](#low-code-platform) (meaning we will help you by writing a lot of the code for you) which provides the tools for companies to raplidly develop and deploy secure applications that run on any device.
+> Flask-BDA is a [low-code platform](#low-code-platform) (meaning we will help you by writing a lot of the code for you) that provides the tools for companies to rapidly develop and deploy secure applications that run on any device.
 >
 > We change the way software is built so you can rapidly create and deploy critical applications of any size that evolve with your business saving you time & money.
 >
 > Developers can build and deploy a full range of applications - from consumer apps to critical internal business systems - designed to help developers deliver secure applications quickly and efficiently so apps are delivered in weeks and even days.
 >
-> Flask-BDA provides Full-stack development from; UI, business processes, custom logic, and data models to create cross-platform apps out of the box. providing you a scaffold that you can add your own code when needed. with no lock-in ever.
+> Flask-BDA provides Full-stack development from; UI, business processes, custom logic, and data models to create cross-platform apps out of the box. providing you a scaffold that you can add your code when needed. with no lock-in ever.
 >
 > With pre-configured development environments, we reduce the pain (and cost) of getting to market, giving you the flexibility to choose where and how to deploy.

 > Free and Developer-Friendly,
-> Flask-BDA is a free to use, source available, application development tool with a developer-friendly [license](#license).
+> Flask-BDA is a free-to-use, source available, application development tool with a developer-friendly [license](#license).

 # Costs

-> Flask-BDA is completely **FREE** to use for comercial and personal projects.
+> Flask-BDA is completely **FREE** to use for commercial and personal projects.

 > However, Software development is always a costly exercise:
-> * You will need to pay one or multiple Software Developers, Business Analysts, Designers, Project Managers and other team members to  build your product.
+> * You will need to pay one or multiple Software Developers, Business Analysts, Designers, Project Managers, and other team members to build your product.
 > * Your product is never finished.
 A software project will always need continued development.
->     * When you deliver a product, your competition is already working on new and improved features and you need to be able to stay ahead, or at least keep up or users will move to your competition.
+>     * When you deliver a product, your competition is already working on new and improved features and you need to be able to stay ahead or at least keep up or users will move to your competition.
 >     * Once you start using your product, you and your team will think of new features that will make it even better and improve your processes.
 >     * Continued maintenance.
 As users make use of the product, they will find ways to break it that you haven't thought of, and they need to be fixed.